 My most recent outing in my Enduro was a trip up Pen yr Ole Wen.
 I wore just a short sleeve baselayer under my Enduro and with the help of its venting system I didn’t once feel to warm or too cold.
 We started off in a sheltered 4 Degrees and stood at the top in -4 with 50mph gusts.
 I did not once feel to hot or too cold.
 I’ve had my fair share of gore tex jackets but have never experienced that level of comfort.

 This of course is my own opinion.
 For lowland and summer walking an Enduro would certainly not be a suitable jacket.
-For this I tend to carry a light weight hard-shell that and a lightweight windproof.
+I now carry a Paramo fleece (which acts as a pump liner) and windproof.
+These two combined can easily deal with your average summer weather.
 This Myth might not be busted but it’s definitely not confirmed!

 “Paramo Isn’t as waterpoof as Gore-Tex”